 Kirschner suggests that surfaces similar to Pope-Leighey’s exterior may be prepared using D/2.
 D/2 removes biological material (mold or algae) and cleans off some of the previous coatings.
-A layer of Bora-Care to prevent mold growth can be applied before the Amteco TWP 1530.
+A layer of Tim-bor to prevent mold growth can be applied before the Amteco TWP 1530.

 These products are all applied using soft brushes.
 Sanding is not required.
 This allows preservation of the original wood.
 Following the manufacturer’s directions for each product is always recommended as well as consultation with a professional to create a work plan along with specifications.
 This type of project should be planned during moderate temperature when no rain is expected.

 It is always helpful to do a test area to be sure that the treatment is satisfactory.
 As well, it is best not to stop the treatment in the middle of a length of wood.
 A short section of boards or one board with a clear location to begin and end the treatment is preferable.